 by Peter Holleran

-Kabir, a favorite among many non-dual teachers, nevertheless preached the glory of the Name or Word of God, given through direct contact with the guru:
+A favorite among many non-dual teachers, there is no denying, however, that Kabir preached the glory of communing with the Name or Word of God, the Divine light and sound current, given through direct contact with the Satguru:

 “Hold your tongue, avoid loose talk, stay with the tester.